santiago-abuawad/linuxenthusiastic/README.md

 - VisualStudioCode
 - KaliLinux
 - Replit

-Any work proposal or doubt send md discord hyns#1941 or instagram @hyns.btc
+If you have any questions, queries or job proposals, you can contact me at discord hyns#1941 or instagram @hyns.btc
 ```